bww/pvs/README.md

-    get     Fetch and decrypt a record from the database help    Print this message or the help of the given subcommand(s) ls      Decrypt and list records in the database set     Encrypt and store a record in the database
+    get     Fetch and decrypt a record from the database help    Print this message or the help of the given subcommand(s) ls      Decrypt and list records in the database rm      Delete (remove) a record from the database set     Encrypt and store a record in the database

 ```